kamanashisroy/shotodol/TASKS.md

 - [ ] Write profiler checking command.
 - [ ] Profile memory move/copy events(with the memory size).
 It can be done in for example extring.copy_on_demand implementations.
 	- [ ] See zero copy memory management in gstreamer.
-- [ ] Add tagging support in watchdog log.
+- [x] Add tagging support in watchdog log.
+(This is done using -id parameter)
+- [ ] Rename Watchdog.WatchdogSeverity to Watchdog.Severity .
 - [x] see if there is any object of a class of a module still exists in any_obj_factory after unloading the module.

 #### Decoupling